PainCrame/Multi-Task-File-Manager/README.md

 - If you're the untidy type, this software is for you:
  It allows you to:
   - Sort folder for you
+  - Extract all files from a folder and its subfolders
   - Empty them if necessary
   - For example, delete all PDFs in your Downloads folder